skanatek/site/software-engineer-job-internship-stockholm-goteborg-malmo.markdown

 title: Software Engineer internship for students in Stockholm, Göteborg, Malmö and other Swedish cities.
 ---

-## Arbetspraktik: learn to code for real and get paid!
+## Arbetspraktik: learn to code for real and get paid, while you study!
 ### Software Engineer internship for students in Stockholm, Göteborg, Malmö and other Swedish cities.

+*We are looking for IT and Software students who would like to enter the industry.
+This internship is flexible, which means that you can continue your studies while doing this internship*

 *The internship is powered by the [Arbetspraktik program](http://www.arbetsformedlingen.se/download/18.46ccfec5127ddccec778000492/) of the Swedish Labour Agency.
 You need to be registered as unemployed at [Arbetsförmedlingen](http://www.arbetsformedlingen.se/) to apply for this type of support.*